kriho/haf/README.md

 - improving the design time experience by declaring design time data on a service level
 - already providing a large set of services for default application logic
 - implementing most missing MVVM related classes such as the RelayCommand and the ObservableObject

-The Telerik UI for WPF library is required to use the template features of this framework.